-While you certainly do not need a lawyer to create or grant an easement to your neighbor, it might be a good idea to retain one.
-Learn more about easements from Nolo's Overview.
+While you do not need a lawyer to create or grant an easement to your neighbor, it can be a good idea to retain one.
+(Learn more about easements from Nolo's Overview.)

-Here, however, you probably do not need to take the step of granting an easement.
-A simple, revocable license would probably suffice.
-A revocable license can be terminated by the licensor – in this case, you – at any time with or without cause.
+You might not want to take the step of granting an easement, however, when a simple, revocable license would suffice.
+A revocable license can be terminated by the licensor (in this case, you) at any time, with or without cause.

-An experienced attorney can help you think through issues like these – and many others that you might not be able to imagine – and ensure that your grant does not hurt your interests in the future.
+An experienced attorney can help you think through issues like these, along with many others that you might not be able to imagine.
+The attorney can help ensure that your grant does not hurt your interests in the future.
 Given that the project involves only a few simple conversations and some basic document drafting, the cost of the legal fees would likely not be exorbitant.
-Indeed, if a dispute ever arose, these simple preventative steps could easily pay for themselves down the road.
+Indeed, if a dispute ever arose, these simple preventative steps could easily pay for themselves.